By Dr Oliver Tearle (Loughborough University)

-The story of Ali Baba and the Forty Thieves is, after the tale of Aladdin and the Magic Lamp, the best-known of the Arabian Nights stories.
+The story of Ali Baba and the Forty Thieves is, after the tale of Aladdin and the Magic Lamp (which we have analysed here), the best-known of the Arabian Nights stories.
 The words ‘Open, Sesame!’ are famous even to people who have never read the story of the crafty thief and his adventures.
 But there are a number of curious details about this story which are less well-known.

 Before we get to those, though, and before we offer some words of analysis about this tale full of excitement and suspense, it might be worth recapping the plot.

 Ali Baba and the Forty Thieves: plot summary

 There were once two brothers living in Persia.
 Their names were Ali Baba and Kasim.
 When their father died, they quickly spent all of the money they inherited from him, but Kasim married a fairly wealthy woman, and was able to set himself up as a reasonably successful merchant.
 Ali Baba, meanwhile, married a poor woman and made a living by selling firewood, although he was much poorer than Kasim.

 One day, Ali Baba is in the forest gathering wood when he sees some riders coming to a cave.
 They pronounce the words ‘Open, Sesame!’ and a doorway opens in the side of the rock, and the men – whom Ali Baba realises are a group of forty thieves – go inside.

 When they have left, Ali Baba tries saying the words ‘Open, Sesame!’, and sure enough, a portal opens up in the cave, and he walks inside to find it full of carpets, silks, and coins.
 These men are clearly thieves who use the cave to store their treasure that they have stolen.